mosip/documentation/docs/Pre-Registration-Functionality.md

 ###  Get slots availability
 The user opts to view the available slots for a selected registration center.
 * The system displays 7 calendar days (configurable) for the user to select a slot in the chosen center
-* Calendar day\s which are  Holidays or non-working days for the selected registration center are greyed out or not shown to the user
+* Calendar days which are  Holidays or non-working days for the selected registration center are greyed out or not shown to the user
-* For a Selected registration center 8 hours (configurable) are considered as working hours
+* For a selected registration center 8 hours (configurable) are considered as working hours
-* An user can view time slots of 15 minutes (configurable) each for the selected calendar day and view available slots for every time slot shown in the selected calendar day
+* A user can view time slots of 15 minutes (configurable) each for the selected calendar day and view available slots for every time slot shown in the selected calendar day
 * An applicant can further choose the preferred timeslot
 * An user can confirm the appointment selection of the preferred/chosen time slot – Subsequently the timeslot(s) are locked

 ##  Cancel appointment
-* An user can opt to cancel selected appointment\s against application which is\are in Booked Status.
+* An user can opt to cancel selected appointment\s against application which is/are in Booked Status.
 * In such case the system notifies the user about the successful cancellation
-* Following a successful appointment Cancellation the system unlocks the time slot of the registration center
+* Following a successful appointment cancellation the system unlocks the time slot of the registration center so that someone else can book it.

 ## Re-book appointment
 * The system provides the user with the list of available appointment Slots